openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

   // +kubebuilder:example=2001:DB8:0000:0000:244:17FF:FEB6:D37D/64
   // +kubebuilder:validation:Required
   IPAddrs []string `json:"ipAddrs"`

   // Nameservers is a list of IPv4 and/or IPv6 addresses used as DNS nameservers, for example,
-  // 8.8.8.8. a nameserver is not provided by a fulfilled IPAddressClaim.
+  // 8.8.8.8.
+A nameserver is not provided by a fulfilled IPAddressClaim.
 If DHCP is not the
   // source of IP addresses for this network device, nameservers should include a valid nameserver.
   // +kubebuilder:validation:Format=ipv4
   // +kubebuilder:validation:Format=ipv6
   // +kubebuilder:example=8.8.8.8
+  // +optional
   Nameservers []string `json:"nameservers,omitempty"`
 }

 ~~~

 2. Add validation for the modified/added fields in the platform specification.
 3. For compute nodes, produce machine manifests with associated network device configuration.
 4. For bootstrap and control plane nodes, provide network device configuration to a VM guestinfo parameter in the capv machine spec for each VM to be created.

 As the assets are generated for the control plane and compute nodes, the slice of `host`s for each node role will be used to populate network device configuration.
 The number of `host`s must match the number of replicas defined in the associated machine pool.